Zombi 3: Home media

 In 2002, Zombi 3 was released on DVD in the United States by Media Blasters.
 The cut version of the film shown in Italy provided the majority of the master for this DVD.
 In the United Kingdom, the film was released on DVD under the title of Zombie Flesh Eaters 2, as part of Vipco's Vault of Horror collection.
 Vipco later re-issued Zombi 3 as part of their budget Screamtime Collection.
-In Germany, the film was released on DVD initially by Laser Paradise on July 2, 2001 in a Red Edition, and later, on December 31, 2003, by the same label, as part of a box set entitled the Lucio Fulci Collection.
+In Germany, the film was released on DVD initially by Laser Paradise on July 2, 2001, in a Red Edition, and later, on December 31, 2003, by the same label, as part of a box set entitled the Lucio Fulci Collection.
 On May 29, 2018, Severin Films released Zombi 3 on DVD and Blu-ray in the U.S., featuring a 2K scan of the original uncut version as well as commentaries and interviews.
 The first 3,000 copies of the Blu-ray also included the film's soundtrack on CD.

 Reception

+Fulci also said later on that he didn't like the production and certainly not how certain producers mistreated Filipinos.

 From a contemporary review, Philip Nutman and Mario Cortini wrote in Gorezone that Zombi 3 was less original than Fulci's Aenigma, and that its main problem was its budgetary restraints and that "when the makeup FX do happen, they're so damn amateurish that they're embarrassing."

 From retrospective reviews, Video Watchdog commented that the film had "slow patches" but plenty of exciting (and extremely gory) highlights throughout" The review also commented on Stefano Mainetti's score that "certainly helps things along".
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "Most of the movie is a quilt of scenes and motifs shamelessly pasted together from Dawn of the Dead and Return of the Living Dead, but fast pacing and continuous shooting help distract from the absence of plot or character development."
 Dread Central included the film in their top ten list of best viral outbreak films.